From 6 April 2025: SMP £187.18/week

 Maternity leave can begin up to 11 weeks before your due date at the earliest.

-Automatic trigger: If you are off work with a pregnancy-related illness during the 4 weeks before your due date, your maternity leave automatically begins the following day.
+Automatic trigger: if you are off work with a pregnancy-related illness during the 4 weeks before your due date, your maternity leave automatically begins the following day.

 MATB1 Certificate